cloud-city-crafted/python-poetry-cli-template/README.md

 git config --local commit.template .github/.gitmessage
 ```

-These will ensure commit messages are consistent, code is correctly formatted, and tests before committing or pushing.
+These will ensure commit messages are consistent, code is correctly formatted and linted, and tests before committing or pushing.

 Style decisions are based on the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).